Start your Thousand Oaks search

 Frequently Asked Questions

-Welcome to the Apartment List April 2025 Rent Report for Thousand Oaks, CA. Currently, the overall median rent in the city stands at $2,894, after rising 3.0% last month.
-Prices and are now up 2.8% year-over-year.
+Welcome to the Apartment List May 2025 Rent Report for Thousand Oaks, CA. Currently, the overall median rent in the city stands at $2,883, roughly the same as last month.
+Prices remain up 2.1% year-over-year.
 Read on to learn more about what’s been happening in the Thousand Oaks rental market and how it compares to trends throughout the broader Oxnard metro area and the nation as a whole.

 Living in Thousand Oaks, CA